Strike the bells wantonly,

 His death is full, and mine begun.

-We are busy working to bring Christina Rossetti's "A Peal of Bells" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Christina Rossetti's "A Peal of Bells" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "A Peal of Bells" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.